 Prepare your garden bed and dig a trench about 6” deep.

 Place half of the soil from the trench on one side of it, and the other half on the other side.
 Only plant potatoes once the threat of frost has passed and the ground has dried out a bit.
 Otherwise, cold, wet soil can cause potatoes to rot.
-In our region, you should be fine to plant any time between now and June 15.
+In our region, you should be fine to plant any time between late April and early June.

 Set your potatoes, sprout side up, in the trench about a foot apart.